SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Mud Cleaner
 ### Team Impostor
-Cleaner - Madmate version of cleaner. <br>.
+Cleaner - Madmate version of cleaner. .<br>
 Instead of being able to make corpses disappear, it does not have the fanatic ability. <br>
 ### Game Settings
 | Name | Description